 This course addresses the biblical theology of pastoral ministry as the ministry of the Word of God, with a focus on preaching in the context of the church's public worship: Christ-centered preaching that relates texts to their context in the history of redemption; the preacher's growth in grace and gifts for ministry (including introduction of the M.Div.
-Field Education Program); the contribution of the pastor's understanding of his hearers to his preaching's effectiveness; and the theology of worship and leadership in worship. • Fall semester • Julius Kim concurrently.
-Course is taught in multimedia format, orienting students to bibliographical and research tools. • Pass/Fail grading is employed • Fall and spring semesters • Lund
+Field Education Program); the contribution of the pastor's understanding of his hearers to his preaching's effectiveness; and the theology of worship and leadership in worship. • Fall semester • Troxel